emojicode/emojicode.github.io/src/reference/types.md

 1004 ➡️ 🖍surprise
 ```

-You cannot call any methods on ⚪ and you cast to ⚪ at run-time.
+You cannot call any methods on ⚪ and you cannot cast to ⚪ at run-time.

 ### 🔵 Someobject

-All instances of classes are compatible to 🔵 (someobject), but value type
-instances are not.
+All instances of classes are compatible to 🔵, but value type instances are not.

 ### ◼️ No Return